How do you calculate the tax benefits of the expat ruling (30% ruling)?

 These examples show that the absolute savings increase with your salary, although the percentage of your total income remains relatively stable.

-When calculating the tax benefits of the 30% ruling, many international employees make crucial errors that can affect their actual savings.
+When calculating the tax benefits of the expat ruling, many international employees make crucial errors that can affect their actual savings.

 Additionally, many people forget that certain income components do not fall under the ruling.
 Pension accrual, for example, is calculated on your full gross salary, not on the reduced amount.
 This can have consequences for your future pension benefits.